-Lam Fatt Tan Executive Director

-Qualifications Vice President of Chinese Chamber of Commerce

-Experience Lam Fatt has over 20 years' business experience in both Australia and Malaysia, developing businesses, managing the corporate restructure of public companies and industry liaison.
-Lam Fatt has previously held directorships in Malaysian public companies and is currently the Vice-President of the Western Australian Chinese

-Chamber of Commerce and a director of a number of private companies.
+Lam Fatt Tan Executive Director Qualifications Vice President of Chinese Chamber of Commerce Experience developing bus industry liaison companies an Lam Fatt has over 20 years' business experience in both Australia and Malaysia, developing businesses, managing the corporate restructure of public companies and industry liaison.
+Lam Fatt has previously held directorships in Malaysian public companies and is currently the Vice-President of the Western Australian Chinese Chamber of Commerce and a director of a number of private companies.
+Special Responsibilities Lam Fatt is res ponsible for sourcing and negotiating new projects for the Company.
+Interest in Shares Interest in Options 10,555,001 4,500,000 1,500,000 Fully paid ordinary shares 20 cent options exercisable on or before 31/07/2008 25 cent options exercisable on or before 31/12/2009 Sai Kwok Miu Executive Dire ctor Qualifications Diploma of Civ Bachelor of Co il Engineering mmerce Degree Experience Sai Kwok holds a Diploma of Civil Engineering from Hong Kong Polytechnic University, and a Bachelor of Commerce Degree from the University of Western Australia.

-Special

-Responsibilities

-Lam Fatt is responsible for sourcing and negotiating new projects for the Company.

-Interest in Shares 10,555,001 Fully paid ordinary shares

-Interest in Options 4,500,000 20 cent options exercisable on or before 31/07/2008

-1,500,000 25 cent options exercisable on or before 31/12/2009

-Sai Kwok Miu Executive Director

-Qualifications Diploma of Civil Engineering

-Bachelor of Commerce Degree

-Experience Sai Kwok holds a Diploma of Civil Engineering from Hong Kong Polytechnic development and corporate matters.

-University, and a Bachelor of Commerce Degree from the University of Western Australia.
 Sai Kwok has previously worked for a large mining company with an iron ore mine on Koolan Isalnd.
 Sai Kwok has an extensive network centred around the Asian Pacific region.
-Sai Kwok has 30 years' worth of experience in business

-Special

-Responsibilities

-Sai Kwok is responsible for operational management of the Company.

-Interest in Shares 1,808,920 Fully paid ordinary shares

-Interest in Options 3,004,544 20 cent options exercisable on or before 31/07/2008

-Gregory Burns Executive Director (resigned 7 September 2007)

-Qualifications BSc (Geol)

-Experience Greg is a geologist with over 12 years' experience in mineral exploration after graduating from the University of Canterbury in New Zealand.
+Sai Kwok has 30 years' worth of experience in business development and corporate matters.
+Special Responsibilities Sai Kwok is res sponsible for operational management of the Company.
+Interest in Shares Interest in Options 1,808,920Fully paid ordinary shares3,004,54420 cent options exercisable on or before 31/07/2008 Gregory Burns Executive Dire ctor (resigned 7 September 2007) Qualifications BSc (Geol) Experience Greg is a geologist with over 12 years' experience in mineral exploration after graduating from the University of Canterbury in New Zealand.
 Greg has extensive skills in all areas of exploration geology from field programs to office-based management, project appraisal and data interpretation.
 Greg has held positions as an exploration manager with numerous exploration companies in Australia, including Adamus Resources Ltd, which involved working on the highly successful Salman Gold project in Ghana.
 Greg is a director of a number of other private companies.

-Special Gregory was responsible for the operational and geological management of the

-Responsibilities Company.

-Interest in Shares 350,000 Fully paid ordinary shares

-Interest in Options 175,000 20 cent options exercisable on or before 31/07/2008

-1,000,000 20 cent options exercisable on or before 31/01/2009
+Special Responsibilities Gregory was re Company. esponsible for the operational and geological management of the Interest in Shares Interest in Options 350,000 175,000 1,000,000 Fully paid ordinary shares 20 cent options exercisable on or before 31/07/2008 20 cent options exercisable on or before 31/01/2009